 The nature of the learners

-Students coming into this pathway are background learners of Turkish with varying degrees of proficiency in the language.
-All have family and community connections with the language and associated cultures, or with languages or dialects related to Turkish.
-Some may have recently arrived in Australia, may have completed the primary years of schooling in Turkish and may have established literacy as well as oracy skills in the language.
-Others will have participated in community language programs during these years and have some literacy capabilities.
-Others may have minimal experience of formal learning of Turkish, with no literacy proficiency and varying degrees of oral capabilities, depending on their home language environment.
+Students coming into this pathway are background learners of Hindi with varying degrees of proficiency in the language.
+All have family and community connections with the language and associated cultures, or with languages or dialects related to Hindi.
+Some may have recently arrived in Australia, have completed the primary years of schooling in Hindi or other Indian languages and have established literacy as well as oracy skills in the language.
+Others may have participated in community language programs during these years and have some literacy capabilities in Hindi.
+Others may have minimal experience of formal learning of the language, with little literacy proficiency and varying degrees of oral capabilities, depending on their home language environment.
 All students share the experience of belonging to worlds in which languages play a key role and diversity of language use is common.
 The curriculum takes into account the diversity of learners, ensuring that tasks and activities are flexible to cater for different language capabilities while being appropriately pitched to all learners’ cognitive and social levels.

-Students use Turkish to interact with each other, the teacher and other speakers of the language, to access and exchange information, to express ideas and feelings, to compete and to cooperate in learning tasks and activities.
-They build vocabulary resources, grammatical knowledge and communicative capabilities such as active listening skills and interactional strategies through shared learning experiences that provide a context for purposeful language use and through focused learning episodes that develop understanding of language systems and an ability to use metalanguage.
-They use modelled and rehearsed language to compose and present different types of texts, for example, shared stories, media and hypermedia texts, songs, poems, reports or journal entries.
+Students use Hindi to interact with each other, the teacher and other speakers of the language, to access and exchange information, to express ideas and feelings, to participate and to cooperate in learning experiences and activities.
+They build vocabulary resources, grammatical knowledge and communicative capabilities such as active listening skills and interactional strategies through shared tasks that provide a context for purposeful language experience and through focused learning episodes that develop understanding of language systems and the ability to use metalanguage.
+They use modelled and rehearsed language to compose and present different types of texts (for example, shared stories, media and hypermedia texts, songs, poems, reports or journal entries).
 They plan, draft and present imaginative and informative texts, design interactive events and participate in discussions.
 They make cross-curricular connections and explore intercultural perspectives and experiences.
 Learners use ICT to support their learning in increasingly independent and intentional ways, exchanging resources with each other and with learners in different contexts.

 Contexts of interaction

-Students interact primarily with each other and the teacher in class, with some access to broader Turkish-speaking networks in the school and local community.
-ICT resources, such as email, online chats or wikis, provide access to additional experiences of authentic communication, connecting learners’ social worlds with those of Turkish-speaking peers in other contexts.
-Learners have additional access to Turkish language experience through media, community events, websites, social media and radio streaming.
+Students interact primarily with each other and the teacher in class, with some access to broader Hindi-speaking networks in the school and local community.
+ICT resources such as email, online chats or wikis provide access to additional experiences of authentic communication, connecting learners’ social worlds with those of Hindi-speaking peers in other contexts.
+Learners also have access to Hindi language experience through media, community events, websites, social media and radio streaming.

 Texts and resources

-Learners work with a range of texts designed for in-school learning of Turkish, such as textbooks, readers, literary texts, videos, online media resources and materials.
-They also access materials created for Turkish-speaking communities, such as songs, films, magazines and social media texts such as blogs and advertisements and websites.
-They interact with a range of texts created for different purposes, for example, informational, transactional, communicative, expressive and imaginative texts, and make connections between these text types in Turkish and the work they do around similar texts in the English learning area.
+Learners work with a range of texts designed for in-school learning of Hindi, such as textbooks, readers, literary texts, videos, online media resources and materials.
+They also access materials created for Hind-speaking communities, such as songs, films, magazines and social media texts such as blogs, advertisements and websites.
+They interact with a range of texts created for different purposes (for example, informational, transactional, communicative, expressive and imaginative texts) and make connections between these genres in Hindi and the work they do around similar texts in the English learning area.

 Level of support